FedSEAL: Semi-Supervised Federated Learning with Self-Ensemble Learning and Negative Learning: Experiments

 \subsection{Experiment Setup}

-We conduct experiments for the image classification task on Fashion-MNIST \cite{xiao2017fashion} and CIFAR10 \cite{krizhevsky2009learning} for both IID and non-IID data distributions. \textbf{Fashion-MNIST}: The server has a dataset of 500 labeled instances for training, where each class contains 50 randomly extracted instances (the total number of class is $M = 10$).
-It also has a validation dataset of 200 instances.
+We conduct experiments for the image classification task on Fashion-MNIST \cite{xiao2017fashion} and CIFAR10 \cite{krizhevsky2009learning} for both IID and non-IID data distributions. \textbf{Fashion-MNIST}: The server has a dataset of 500 labeled instances for training.
 There are 10 clients and each client has 1200 unlabeled instances for training.
-The test dataset has 300 instances for each client.
-In the IID scenario, each client has 120 randomly extracted unlabeled instances per class whereas in the non-IID scenario, the class distribution is randomly generated.
+In each FL round, all clients participate.
 We use ResNet-18 as the backbone model. \textbf{CIFAR10}: We adopt the exact same setting as that in the paper of FedMatch.
-Specifically, a total of 60000 instances in CIFAR10 are split into a training dataset (54000 instances), a validation dataset (3000 instances) and a test dataset (3000 instances).
-The server training dataset has 5000 labeled instances, where each class contains 500 randomly extracted instances (the total number of class is $M = 10$).
+The server training dataset has 5000 labeled instances.
 There are 100 clients and each client has 490 unlabeled instances.
-In the IID scenario, each client has 49 randomly extracted unlabeled instances per class whereas in the non-IID scenario, the class distribution is randomly generated.
 In each FL round, 5 clients are selected to participate in FL.
 We use ResNet-9 as the backbone model.
-More details of the experiment setup and additional experiments on the \textbf{SVHN} dataset \cite{netzer2011reading} can be found in the supplementary file.
+More details of the experiment setup and additional experiments on the \textbf{SVHN} dataset \cite{netzer2011reading} can be found in the appendix.

 \textbf{Baselines}.
 We consider the following baselines in our experiments. \textbf{1) Server-SL}: SL trains a model using only its labeled dataset, disregarding all clients' unlabeled data.
 We consider this as the \textit{lower bound} for any effective SSL algorithm. \textbf{2) FedAvg-SL}: Assuming all clients' data is labeled, this method trains a model using standard FedAvg.
 Note that this is not a realizable model in practice and we consider it as the \textit{upper bound} for any SSFL algorithm. \textbf{3) FedAvg-FixMatch}: Naive combination of FedAvg and FixMatch. \textbf{4) FedAvg-UDA}: Naive combination of FedAvg and UDA. \textbf{5) FedMatch}: a state-of-the-art SSFL algorithm proposed in \cite{jeong2020federated}. \textbf{6) FedRGD}: a state-of-the-art SSFL algorithm proposed in \cite{zhang2020improving}.